ramenwithparmesancheese/CabbageBar/README.md

 Cabbage Bar is a simple yet effective chat web application that uses the PubNub API!

 ## What even is this?
-It is an instance of [simplechat](https://github.com/zfex77/simplechat), serving as a alternative of the *now* unaccessible google chat in the [Aurora Public Schools District](https://www.aurorak12.org/).
-It should be noted that this is a seperate repository and work done here will not nessecarily appear in [simplechat](https://github.com/zfex77/simplechat). **BECAUSE** this is an **INSTACE OF SIMPLECHAT,** to use the platform you **MUST** abide to the [SimpleChat Terms of Service](https://github.com/zfex77/simplechat/blob/main/docs/tos.md) and the [Cabbage Bar Terms of Service](https://simplehtmls.pages.dev/weird/rewid?code=eyJsaW5rIjoiZXhhbXBsZS5jb20iLCJoZWFkZXIiOiJub3RoaW5nIGhlcmUgeWV0IiwiZGVzY3JpcHRpb24iOiJjYWJiYWdlIGJhciBvd25lciBkaWRuJ3QgbWFrZSB0aGUgdGVybXMgb2Ygc2VydmljZSB5ZXQgOigiLCJ0ZXh0IjoiIiwibGlua1RleHQiOiIiLCJzaG93R2VuZXJhdG9yIjpmYWxzZX0=).
+It is an instance of [simplechat](https://github.com/zfex77/simplechat), serving as an alternative to the *now* unaccessible Google chat in the [Aurora Public Schools District](https://www.aurorak12.org/).
+It should be noted that this is a separate repository and work done here will not necessarily appear in [simplechat](https://github.com/zfex77/simplechat). **BECAUSE** this is an **INSTACE OF SIMPLECHAT,** to use the platform you **MUST** abide to the [SimpleChat Terms of Service](https://github.com/zfex77/simplechat/blob/main/docs/tos.md) and the [Cabbage Bar Terms of Service](https://simplehtmls.pages.dev/weird/rewid?code=eyJsaW5rIjoiZXhhbXBsZS5jb20iLCJoZWFkZXIiOiJub3RoaW5nIGhlcmUgeWV0IiwiZGVzY3JpcHRpb24iOiJjYWJiYWdlIGJhciBvd25lciBkaWRuJ3QgbWFrZSB0aGUgdGVybXMgb2Ygc2VydmljZSB5ZXQgOigiLCJ0ZXh0IjoiIiwibGlua1RleHQiOiIiLCJzaG93R2VuZXJhdG9yIjpmYWxzZX0=).

 **Backstory**

 Most people in my school used Google Chat and it was good and peaceful for a while.
 Me and my friends added a chatroom that we eventually named Cabbage.
-It's been through a lot and it has been through being a dead chat, (which is when we named it Cabbage Bar) to bombing chrome with notifications.
-It was accessible for two years until a kid ended it by adding over 1000+ people to a single group and it got banned by the school adminstrators.
+It's been through a lot and it has been through being a dead chat, (which is when we named it Cabbage Bar) to bombing Chrome with notifications.
+It was accessible for two years until a kid ended it by adding over 1000+ people to a single group and it got banned by the school administrators.
 Even though most people have phones to message their friends, there's no other way to communicate between classes, without using slow and boring email.
 That's where Cabbage Bar comes in.